semio/ddf_utils/docs/intro.rst

 For Windows users
 ~~~~~~~~~~~~~~~~~

-If you encounter ``failed to create process.`` when you run the ddf command, please
+If you encounter ``failed to create process`` when you run the ddf command, please
 try updating setuptools to latest version:

 .. code-block:: bash

-   > pip3 install -U setuptools
+   $ pip3 install -U setuptools

 Usage
 -----